These step-by-step instructions will walk you through the process of installing an HDD or SSD for internal storage in Nucleus.

 To start, let's connect to the Nucleus Web Administration Interface.
 Next, confirm that your drive is shown.
 If an HDD or SSD is attached to the Nucleus's internal SATA connector, you will see the "Internal Music Storage" section in the Web ...

 Introduction What is Nucleus?
-At the heart of every Roon system is a Roon Core.
+At the heart of every Roon system is a Roon Server.
 This is the brain behind the entire Roon experience – it manages your music collection, streams to your audio devices, and stores the Roon database.
 Nucleus was ...

 Nucleus Media Storage And Audio Devices